Imperial Noble Consort Quehui

-Dowager Imperial Noble Consort Quehui (1668 – 24 April 1743), of the Manchu Bordered Yellow Banner Tunggiya clan, was a consort of the Kangxi Emperor.
+Dowager Imperial Noble Consort Quehui (1668 – 24 April 1743), of the Manchu Bordered Yellow Banner Tunggiya clan, was a consort of the Kangxi Emperor of the Qing dynasty of China.
 She was 14 years his junior.

 Life

 Family background

 Imperial Noble Consort Quehui's personal name was not recorded in history.
 Her family originally belonged to the Han Chinese Plain Blue Banner.